College Hall, Office 120

 Join the ZVC Semester of Service program and serve weekly at a local non-profit organization.
 Partner organizations engage students in a range of projects serving youth, senior citizens, or members of the homeless community.

 If you don’t have the ability to serve weekly throughout the semester, consider participating in a ZVC Saturday of Service project.
-You can serve once a month with a group of fellow students all over the city with our half-day Saturdays of service.
+You can serve several times a year with a group of fellow students all over the city with our half-day Saturdays of service.
 This will give you a chance to work with various non-profits serving youth, helping construct homes, building trails, serving meals and much more.

 Wolff Fellowship Program